pyrddlgym-project/pyRDDLGym/docs/gurobi.rst

-The recommended way to manage planner settings is to write a configuration file with all the necessary hyper-parameters, which follows the same general format as for the JAX planner.
-Below is the basic structure of a configuration file for straight-line planning:
+The recommended way to manage planner settings is to write a configuration file with all the necessary hyper-parameters, which follows the same general format as JaxPlan, i.e. for straight-line planning:

 .. code-block:: shell